 Most universities require SAT or ACT exam scores as part of their admissions process.

-Some universites require SAT subject tests also.
+Some universities require SAT subject tests as well.

 Contact the university to which you are applying to determine which exams they require.